sciencebox/kuboxed/README.md

 The minimal requirements for deploying Boxed in a Kubernetes cluster are as follows.

 #### 1. Number of cluster nodes
-The minimum amount of nodes is 2, but it is strongly recommended to run the services on 7 or more nodes to isolate system components and avoid single points of failure.
+It is strongly recommended to run the services on 8 (or more) nodes to isolate system components and avoid single points of failure.
 The Kubernetes master node is not part of the count.

 The provided yaml files for deployment make use of:

+  * 1 node for LDAP -- 1 for the local LDAP database to store user's information;
   * 1 + N nodes for EOS -- 1 for the Management Server (MGM) and N for N independent File Storage Servers (FST);
-  * 2 nodes for CERNBox -- 1 for the CERNBox Backend (Web interface and MySQL database) and 1 for the CERNBox Gateway;
+  * 2 nodes for CERNBox -- 1 for the CERNBox Backend (core ownCloud, Web interface, and MySQL database) and 1 for the CERNBox Gateway (nginx reverse proxy sorting different traffic types);
   * 2 nodes for SWAN -- 1 for JupyterHub and 1 playing the role of worker where single-user's sessions are spawned.
 The worker node executes the containers with the EOS Fuse Client and the CVMFS client.